Brand Storytelling: 7 Indian Brands That Did It Right in 2025-26

 2. Amul — Staying Culturally Relevant for Decades

 Amul has maintained one of the longest-running and most consistent brand stories in Indian marketing history.
 For over five decades, the Amul Girl has commented on current events with wit and cultural sharpness.
-However, the story underneath the humour has always remained the same: Amul belongs to the Indian people.
+But the story underneath the humour has always remained the same: Amul belongs to the Indian people.

 3. Zerodha — Education as the Brand Story